 - In summer (June – August), summer means crowds, especially on the central coast and even more so on the surf beaches near Lisbon.
 Furthermore, trade winds from the north can wreck certain surf spots on the west coast.
 Your best bet during summer is the Algarve, blessed with some of the most reliable surf in Europe.

 - In autumn (September – November), almost all the spots work.
 The crowds will have dispersed, the swells start to kick in, the water is at its warmest, and there’s still plenty of sunshine to be had.
 Do take note that the waves are bigger than in summer.
-This is a great time to check out the spots on the central coast, the likes of Peniche, Ericeira, Nazaré, and the surf near Lisbon.
+This is a great time to check out the central coast spots, Peniche, Ericeira, Nazaré, and the surf near Lisbon.

 - In winter (December – February), the swells are mental.
 Strong storms can occur during winter, which can make many of the surf breaks unsurfable.
 You’ll have to look for south-facing spots for protection from the storms.
 Cascais and the Algarve are your best bet if you’re looking for friendly waves during winter.